Positive Words That Redirect Challenging Behaviour

 This is a process that occurs before anything even comes out of our mouths.
 It is internal, switching the internal dialogue for something more appropriate which will then color our response.

-How we speak to a child has a direct impact on their behavior and models for them correct principles as they are learning to govern themselves.
+How we speak to a child has a direct impact on their behaviour and models for them correct principles as they are learning to govern themselves.
 This works for any age child – toddlers right through to teenagers.
 For example, telling a child to “calm down” is not only ineffectual, but it also adds nothing positive to the situation.

 While there isn’t any formula for the perfectly worded sentence, attempting to switch to positive words and language is a step in the right direction.

 “When we think of alternative positive words, we change how our brain sees things in that instant.
-It interrupts our usual thinking patterns and allows us to broaden the scope to include more creative ways to redirect behavior”
+It interrupts our usual thinking patterns and allows us to broaden the scope to include more creative ways to redirect behaviour”

 Diana f cameron